lebolee14/lebolee14/README.md

 - I once attended a tech conference where I met some of my favorite industry leaders, which inspired me to pursue a career in tech.

 ## 🎨 Hobbies
-- I enjoy reading, going to cafes to read, attending events, and writing.
+- I enjoy reading, going to cafes to read, attending tech events, and writing.

 <!---